 What makes volunteering here unique?
 Go through training to become SHIP-certified; impress your friends with your know-how on how to navigate Medicare.

-Does your interest in volunteering stem from your deep Christian faith?
-Volunteers in Action connects faith-based individuals and groups with projects supporting older adults and adults with disabilities in the southeast Denver metro area (south of Colfax, east of Santa Fe).
+Does your interest in volunteering stem from your church community?
+Volunteers in Action connects faith-based individuals and groups with projects supporting older adults and adults with disabilities in the southeast Denver metro area.
 Some of the projects volunteers take on include home repair, grocery shopping, companionship and transportation help.

 What makes volunteering here unique?
 Faith-based; one-time service projects as well as ongoing volunteer opportunities.